YuriDevAT/accessibility-checker/README.md

 We are currently in the initial phase of our project.

-##Potential Websites
--
--
--

-## Goal

-- analyse DH websites on their accessibility
-- show problems
+## Aim of this project

-- provide tips on how to make it more accessible
+Analyse different kind of DH websites on their accessibility, show off their problems and provide tips on how to make them more accessible.

-## Testing Tools (Browser Extensions)

-- Deque axe DevTools
-- Wave
-- Google Lighthouse
-- Taba11y
-- High Contrast
-- Web Developer
-- Landmarks
-- Tota11y
+To get further information on the project itself, the setup and how we are going to collaborate check out the [wiki section](https://github.com/YuriDevAT/accessibility-checker/wiki) within this project.